shayda-banihashemi/Fitness_BodyFat/README.md

 **Who maintains and contributes to the project**

-This is a public project, anyone is welcome to view and use this project.
+This is a public project, anyone is welcome to view and use this project